Prandtl number: Formula for the calculation of the Prandtl number of air and water

+where $\vartheta$ is the temperature in Celsius.

 The Prandtl numbers for water (1 bar) can be determined in the temperature range between 0 °C and 90 °C using the formula given below.
 The temperature is to be used in the unit degree Celsius.
-The deviations are a maximum of 1 % from the literature values.
+The deviations are a maximum of 1% from the literature values.

-Physical Interpretation
+Physical interpretation

 Small values of the Prandtl number, Pr ≪ 1, means the thermal diffusivity dominates.
 Whereas with large values, Pr ≫ 1, the momentum diffusivity dominates the behavior.

 For example, the listed value for liquid mercury indicates that the heat conduction is more significant compared to convection, so thermal diffusivity is dominant.

-However, for engine oil, convection is very effective in transferring energy from an area in comparison to pure conduction, so momentum diffusivity is dominant.
+However, engine oil with its high viscosity and low heat conductivity, has a higher momentum diffusivity as compared to thermal diffusivity.

 The Prandtl numbers of gases are about 1, which indicates that both momentum and heat dissipate through the fluid at about the same rate.
 Heat diffuses very quickly in liquid metals (Pr ≪ 1) and very slowly in oils (Pr ≫ 1) relative to momentum.
-Consequently thermal boundary layer is much thicker for liquid metals and much thinner for oils relative to velocity boundary layer.
+Consequently thermal boundary layer is much thicker for liquid metals and much thinner for oils relative to the velocity boundary layer.

 In heat transfer problems, the Prandtl number controls the relative thickness of the momentum and thermal boundary layers.
 When Pr is small, it means that the heat diffuses quickly compared to the velocity (momentum).
 This means that for liquid metals the thermal boundary layer is much thicker than the velocity boundary layer.